fsprojects/fantomas/docs/docs/contributors/Transforming.md

 ### Transform untyped AST to OAK

 The untyped syntax tree from the F# compiler is used as an intermediate representation of source code in the process of transforming a text file to binary.
-The AST has is optimized for the use-case of moving the plot forward towards binary.
-What we try to do in Fantomas is stop at the AST level and go back to source text.
+The AST is optimized for the use-case of generating binary.
+What we try to do in Fantomas is stop at the first AST level and go back to source text.

 The F# compiler was never designed with our use-case in mind and yet it has served us very well for years.
 In the past we did not have our own tree and were able to pull of formatting by traversing the compiler tree.